Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

     },

-    "proceduralSteps": [ // For procedural context, we just need jump; The (un)conditions and variable read/write are handled inside flow control implementation using attribute values
+    // This section can be replaced with special symbols for attributes "proceduralSteps": [ // For procedural context, we just need jump; The (un)conditions and variable read/write are handled inside flow control implementation using attribute values
         // The specific path to take is determined by implementation {